apache/skywalking/docs/en/OAP/README.md

 # Observability Analysis Platform
 OAP(Observability Analysis Platform) is a new concept, which starts in SkyWalking 6.x.
-OAP replaces the old SkyWalking collectors.
+OAP replaces the old SkyWalking whole backend.
 The capabilities of the platform are following.

 ## OAP capabilities
 <img src="https://skywalkingtest.github.io/page-resources/6_overview.png"/>